![]() |

 string result as output, the output's character set and collation are the

 same as the principal input's.
-For example, UPPER(X)
+For example, UPPER(X) returns a

-string whose character string and collation are the same as that of X
+string whose character string and collation are the same as that of X.

 The same applies for: